eyeofthetiger/codereview/installation.md

 The server will need a combination of Nginx and Gunicorn to run Enkidu.
 Within the `sites-enabled` folder of Nginx (usually located at `/etc/nginx/sites-enabled/`), place the provided file `install\enkidu`.
 At lines 19 and 24, replace `/path/to` with the absolute path to the install location of Enkidu.

-Once this is complete, run the command `service nginx restart`
+Once this is complete, run the command `service nginx restart`.

 The final step is to start Gunicorn with Enkidu.
 To do this, run the following command `gunicorn /path/to/enkidu/codereview/wsgi.py` to start Enkidu.
 Enkidu should now be accessible on the web.